-- Start by offering solids once a day.
-Soon, your baby will be ready to eat more often.
-Offer more food if your baby is still showing signs of hunger. - Give your baby one new food at a time.
-You can introduce any healthy food as long as it's the right texture but wait 2 days before adding the next new food.
-This makes it easier to tell if your baby is allergic to the food. - Try new foods and flavours.
-Offer new foods when your baby is alert and relaxed-they'll be more likely to try them.
+- Start with iron-rich foods.
+Examples include meats, baby cereal with iron, beans and lentils. - Introduce common food allergens next.
+Once your baby has tried an iron-rich food, introduce peanut and egg as the first common food allergens.
+Offer these foods in a safe texture for your baby. - Start by offering solid foods once a day.
+Continue to offer breastmilk or formula.
+Breastmilk and/or formula will still be your baby's main source of nutrition over the next few months. - Try new foods and flavours.
+Offer new foods when your baby is alert and relaxed they'll be more likely to try them.
 If your baby makes a face when you feed them, it doesn't always mean they don't like the taste.
 If they continue to reject a food, just try again another time-don't force them to eat it.
 Let your baby explore new foods more than once.
 They may need to see it, touch it and smell it many times before they try it (see page 54).